Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 September 2025 02.20.29 UTC
+- WIB: Sabtu, 13 September 2025 03.27.12 UTC
-- WITA: Sabtu, 13 September 2025 03.20.29 UTC
+- WITA: Sabtu, 13 September 2025 04.27.12 UTC
-- WIT: Sabtu, 13 September 2025 04.20.29 UTC
+- WIT: Sabtu, 13 September 2025 05.27.12 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: friendship
+Kategori: motivational